Completing another treble

 We have only played three other first-class games on this day, winning two of them.

 1977 - We lost 2-1 at Bristol City, with David Johnson netting our consolation in our final League game of the season.
-Chris Garland struck twice for the home side.
+Chris Garland struck twice for the home side as left-back Alec Lindsay made his 248th and final reds outing.

 1989 - John Aldridge and Ronnie Whelan scored as we beat Queens Park Rangers 2-0 at Anfield.

-1999 - Karlheinz Riedle, Patrik Berger and Paul Ince were all on target as Wimbledon left L4 after our last game of the season on the wrong end of a 3-0 scoreline.
-Phil Babb made his 170th and final reds appearance in this game, with Ince playing for the 81st and last time.
+1999 – Karl-Heinz Riedle, Patrik Berger and Paul Ince were all on target as Wimbledon left L4 after our last game of the season on the wrong end of a 3-0 scoreline.
+Phil Babb made his 170th and final reds appearance in this game, with Ince playing for the 81st and last time and Øyvind Leonhardsen turning out for the 49th and final time.

 Anfield testimonials for reds legends